- Early detection of breast cancer

 - see a doctor as soon as possible if any breast changes are noticed.

-Common ways of finding breast cancer early in women without breast symptoms include:
+Common ways to find breast cancer early in women without breast symptoms include:

 - breast awareness